Dmytro-kur/ForceCalc/README.md

 ```
 Using this construction, _this.func_ receives already updated states.
 Example in lines [617-622](force/static/force/calculation_react.js#L617-L622).

 5. Canvas is a new for this project.
-For use a canvas, html element was created `<canvas id="canvas" aria-label="Force calculation" role="img"></canvas>`.
+For using a canvas, html element was created `<canvas id="canvas" aria-label="Force calculation" role="img"></canvas>`.
 For returning a drawing context on the canvas `let ctx = canvas.getContext('2d');` command was used.

-6. For form validation bootstrap style was used.
+6. Bootstrap style was applied for form's validation.
 Form includes "needs-validation" class.
-Ddirectly after each field empty div element with class "invalid-tooltip" should be added:
+Ddirectly after each field we add empty div element with class "invalid-tooltip":
 ```
 <form class="needs-validation" novalidate>
     <div class="position-relative">